 AI will additionally enhance the capabilities of these tools.
 At the moment, they can spot brand mentions across the internet and let you know what customers are talking about your company.
 But you can expect these tools to become increasingly powerful and use text analytics to identify how users actually feel about your brand.

 Tools like Mention offer sentiment analysis, recognise the tone of voice and identify key themes, which means that a brand can spot if there’s a surge in negative (or positive) comments.
 You can take action and prevent a PR disaster before it develops.

 The latest image recognition functionalities give these tools the ability to monitor images and videos too, and spot whenever a brand logo appears in an Instagram image or YouTube video.

 This will help you stay ahead of the curve, notice even some undertones that might escape traditional social media listening tools’ notice, and prevent damage to your reputation.

 AI-powered content creation

 Artificial intelligence can already generate meaningful content.
-That doesn't render content writers useless - at least not in 2020 - but it will be used to create reports and other formulaic content pieces that can be automated.
+That doesn't render content writers useless - at least not yet - but it will be used to create reports and other formulaic content pieces that can be automated.

 For example, the Washington Post already uses Heliograf, its own in-house content generation tool.
 Although it’s currently in charge of covering high school football games, gubernatorial races, and creating simple tweets, it’s expected that this and similar tools will be given some more serious tasks in the future.

-The future is here for digital marketing and in 2020, we can expect that even more tasks will be automated and streamlined, as well as that as a result, customer experience and satisfaction will be tremendously improved.
+The future is here for digital marketing.
+We can expect that even more tasks will be automated and streamlined, as well as that as a result, customer experience and satisfaction will be tremendously improved.